Rida-Rehman/PROTEAS/README.md

 Protein microarray expression analysis

 The analysis was performed on raw data collected after microarray image analysis.
-The raw intensity values for each receptor/protein was recorded automatedly via recording software or manually using ImageJ software.
+The raw intensity values for each receptor/protein was recorded automatedly via image recorder software or manually using ImageJ software.

 # DEPENDENCIES
 PROTEAS repository is dependant on following libraries